TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 cd <app_name>
 ~~~

-We can set up the database username and password in `config/database.yml` by adding entries with our information:
+Once we're inside the right directory, can set up the database username and password in `config/database.yml` by adding entries with our information:

 ~~~diff
 default: &default